jeffgillan/geospatial_pipeline/README.md

 # Geospatial Pipeline

 This repository shows an example of how to use docker and docker compose to create a pipeline for processing and analysis of geospatial data.
 In this case, a 'pipeline' is defined as a sequence of processing steps that are linked together and automated.
 With docker, we can create modular scripts that can be run on any computer without having to install software locally.
-Our example will photogrammetrically process a series of drone imagery into products such as point clouds, orthomosaics, and digital elevation models.
-The next step will use PDAL to filter points into ground and non-ground points.
+Our example will 1) photogrammetrically process a series of drone images into a point cloud using OpenDroneMap; 2)  Filter the point cloud to separate tree points from ground points using PDAL; 3) Convert the filtered tree points into a canopy height model using an R Script.
+Each of these steps is an individual docker container.
+They are orchestrated and ran sequentially using a docker-compose yml configuration file.

 ## OpenDroneMap